h-mitrov/Appointments_scheduling_API/README.md

     "access": "eyJ0eMaiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ0b2tlbl90eXBlIjoiYWNjZXNzIiwiZXhwIjoxNjU2NDEzNjI5LCJpYXQiOjE2NTYzOTU2MjksImp0aSI6IjZkNmQxMmU0MzM0NTQ0MTM5MTY1NzBjNmExMzM0YzEwIiwidXNlcl9pZCI6MX0.eqxmcXFE1tnRVaghdcjPfSdSnNM_d4cJcyrvUxGvSZI"
 }
 ```
 We got two tokens, the access token will be used to authenticated all the requests we need to make, this access token will expire after some time (5 hours by default).
-We can use the `refresh` token to request a need access token.
+We can use the `refresh` token to request a new access token.
 You'll need to pass the `refresh` as POST form-data parameter.
 ```
 https://appointerer.herokuapp.com/auth/token/